rbbrdckybk/ai-art-generator/README.md

 # Setup

 These instructions were tested on a Windows 10 system with an Nvidia 3080 Ti GPU (12GB VRAM) and 32GB of system memory, but should work on linux systems as well with some minor edits.
+Note that 12GB of VRAM is sufficient for 512x512 output images, and 8GB should be enough for 380x380.

 **[1]** Install [Anaconda](https://www.anaconda.com/products/individual), open the root terminal, and create a new environment (and activate it):
 ```